 Speech on matters of public concern merits heightened protection.
 There is hardly a more contentious "matter of public concern" than gender identity, "a controversial [and] sensitive political topic[] . . . of profound value and concern to the public."
 Janus, 138 S. Ct. at 2476 (cleaned up).
-Every person has a fundamental right to speak on this matter.
-The Policy "use[s] pronouns to communicate a message" many students believe is false-that "[p]eople can have a gender identity inconsistent with their sex at birth."
+The Policies "use pronouns to communicate a message" many students believe is false-that "[p]eople can have a gender identity inconsistent with their sex at birth."
 Meriwether v.
 Hartop, 992 F.3d 492, 507 (6th Cir.
 2021).
 "Pronouns can and do convey a powerful message implicating a sensitive topic of public concern."
 Id. at 508.
-It is not the business of any government official in any position to coerce any person's chosen perspective on this-even public school students.
+It is not the business of any government official in any position to coerce any person's chosen perspective on this-including, or perhaps especially-young schoolchildren.

-B. The School District has no "legitimate pedagogical purpose" in suppressing a student's viewpoint about "gender identity" or compelling expression of a view the student does not hold.
+B. The School District has no "legitimate pedagogical purpose" in suppressing a student's viewpoint about "gender identity" by compelling expression of a view the student does not hold.

-There is nothing "legitimate" or "pedagogical" about the Policy's attempt to forcibly alter student speech about the sex of other students.
-A student's speech and beliefs about sexuality merits constitutional protection no matter how profoundly school officials-or even society generally-might disagree.
-"If there is a bedrock principle underlying the First Amendment, it is that the government may not prohibit the expression of an idea simply because society finds the idea offensive or disagreeable."
+It is neither "legitimate" or "pedagogical" to forcibly alter a student's speech about the sex of other students.
+That speech merits constitutional protection no matter how profoundly school officials (or even society generally) might find their position "offensive or disagreeable."
 Texas v.
 Johnson, 491 U.S. at 414.